Atmosphere (Joy Division song): Critical reception

 Ned Raggett of AllMusic wrote, "Atmosphere" is another one of those prime Joy Division songs, like "Transmission" or "Love Will Tear Us Apart", where Martin Hannett's production becomes so essential to the end result that it couldn't have been heard otherwise", noting that, in regard to Ian Curtis's mental state and subsequent death, "there's a feeling of a requiem here, an awesome musical farewell."

 In 2009, NME voted the song number 1 in its list "The 20 Greatest Goth Tracks".

 Legacy

-The song featured in the film 24 Hour Party People (2002) just after Ian Curtis's suicide is portrayed.
+"Atmosphere" featured in the film 24 Hour Party People (2002) just after Ian Curtis's suicide is portrayed.
 The song is also used at the end of the Ian Curtis biopic Control.
-It was also played at Tony Wilson's funeral.
-"Atmosphere" is used during the final scenes of Hounds of Love (2016), an Australian thriller, as well.
-It was used in the trailer for the third series of BBC "northern noir" drama Happy Valley.
+It was played at Tony Wilson's funeral.
+OMD frontman Andy McCluskey named "Atmosphere" as the track he would like to be played at his own funeral, adding, "That song is the definition of melancholic beauty.
+I never, ever get tired of hearing it."

 Joy Division's bassist, Peter Hook, has said he regards the song as one of the band's greatest.